michealespinola/syno.certstatus/README.md

 # syno.certstatus
-A script to check the expiration status of certificates on Synology NAS
+A script to check the expiration status of certificates on Synology NAS.

+## Example Syntax:

+    syno.certstatus.sh <days?> <directory?>

+1. First argument is to specify number of days to compare against (default is 30).
+2. Second arguement is to specify a directory to search for certificates. (default is Synology default).

+📝: You must specify a <days?> arguement if you intend to also specify a <directory?> arguement.

 ## Example Output (no warnings)